marvel-eb/TG-Web-Dev/README.md

-# Techgrounds Web Development
+# TechGrounds Web Development
-This is my first repository for learning purpose
+This is my first repository for learning purpose at TechGrounds.